ChrisRDavila/Currency-Exchanger/README.md

 ## Description
-This Application has inputs that will allow the user to choose a country based on a country code and a US dollar amount based on input and see what the input amount in US Dollars would be worth in the currency of the choosen country
+This Application has inputs that will allow the user to choose a country based on a country code and a US dollar amount based on input and see what the input amount in US Dollars would be worth in the currency of the choosen country.
+Code review testing API calls with vanilla js

 ## Setup/Installation Requirements